nanogiants/android-versioning/README.md

 # Android Versioning Gradle Plugin

-This plugin automatically generates the Android app version name and version code using Git.
-It also appends the version and app variant name to your ABB/APK artifacts.
+This plugin automatically generates your Android versionName and versionCode using Git.
+It also appends the version and variant names to your ABB/APK artifacts.

 ## Usage